AlejandroJFR/ML_Ironhack_Project/README.md

 For this project we performed machine learning techniques for three different variations of the same dataset:

-1. We used only the numerical data to evaluate it using various regression models.
+1. We initially evaluated the dataset using various regression models, focusing on numerical data.
-2. We converted the target (price) into categorical data by assigning labels (low, medium and high) to price ranges; we then evaluated it using classification models.
+2. The target variable, price, was converted into categorical data by assigning labels (low, medium, and high) to different price ranges.
+This transformation allowed us to analyze the data using classification models.
-3. Using the previous data, we only focused only on the state of Florida to evaluate it using classification models.
+3. We continued to improve our analysis using classification models by only focusing on the state of Florida.

 ## Machine Learning Techniques